Morwenn/cpp-sort/docs/Quickstart.md

 }
 ```

 The library provides dozens of sorting algorithms described in [this page][sorters].
 Their space and time complexities are all documented there, as well as their stability and the kind of iterators they work on.
-The [`pdq_sort`][pdq-sorter] algorithm used above only handles collections that provide random-access iterators, but other algorithms such as [`drop_merge_sort`][drop-merge-sorter] or [`merge_sort`][merge-sorter] work with bidirectional iterators and forward iterators.
+The [`pdq_sort`][pdq-sorter] algorithm used above only handles collections that provide random-access iterators, but other algorithms such as [`quick_sort`][quick-sorter] or [`merge_sort`][merge-sorter] work with bidirectional iterators and forward iterators.

 The algorithms are designed after [`std::sort`][std-sort] with extensions borrowed from later standards, and as such accept the following arguments:
 * A collection, which is represented by either a range or a pair of iterators.